You Bet, California: Gold Rush

-The mining town of You Bet was established during the California Gold Rush, principally by miners from across Birdseye Canyon in the nearby town of Waloupa.
-Waloupa had been founded just to the south in 1852.
+The mining town of You Bet was established during the California Gold Rush, principally by miners from across Birdseye Canyon in the nearby town of Waloupa, California, which itself had been founded just to the south in 1852.
 As its diggings played out, miners began moving about a half a mile to the north, to the other side of Birdseye Canyon.
 Lazarus Beard opened a saloon there in 1857.
 According to local lore, the Waloupa miners gathered one day in Beard's saloon to name the new town.
 His favorite phrase was "you bet".
 Whenever Beard was asked about a proposed name, he would reply "you bet."
 After much drinking, the miners decided that You Bet sounded just right.

 The town grew quickly.
 Soon, several stage lines connected it with Nevada City and other mining areas.
 By 1864, the town had 40–50 buildings, including hotels, stores, shops and saloons.
 That year, a schoolhouse was built between Red Dog, a mining town about 1 mile to the north, and You Bet with monies raised by subscription.
 A post office was established in 1868 and served the community until 1903.